 Certified project managers are trained and educated to handle even the most complex projects without leaving room for error.
 We can only hope that our clientele will eventually realise the importance of requiring professionals to have a recognised high level of accreditation.
 If there is a greater demand, we can certainly develop a higher standard across Australia.

-This article is an adaptation of LinkedIn Pulse by Stuart Cassie titled, You can never have too many ‘chefs’ in the project management kitchen.
+This article is an adaptation of LinkedIn Pulse titled, You can never have too many ‘chefs’ in the project management kitchen.

 Please change your browser to one of the options below to improve your experience.